alertlogic/azure-collector/README.md

 1. Set up the required Active Directory security permissions for the application to authorize it to read threat intelligence data and activity reports for your organization.
 1. Create an Access Key that will allow the application to connect to the Alert Logic Cloud Defender and Cloud Insight backend.
 1. Download and deploy a custom ARM template to Microsoft Azure to create functions for collecting and managing O365 log data
-1. Verify the installation was successful using the Alert Logic UI under Configuration -> Deployments -> All Deployments -> Log Sources -> Filter by `Push (Office 365, CloudWatch)` collection method.
+1. Verify that installation was successful using the Alertlogic UI under Configuration -> Deployments -> All Deployments -> Log Sources -> Filter by "Office 365" collection method.

 ## Register a New O365 Web Application in O365